Guptakg2620/MachineLearning101/README.md

 # MachineLearning101
-This Repository Includes Mini Projects on Machine Learning.
+This Repository Includes Mini Projects and a Final Project on Machine Learning.